viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

 1. **Detector placement**: Set this up near a place you want to monitor.
 For example, if you want to sound the buzzer when someone is near your desk, point the camera in a direction that will capture your approach.
 1. **Train a custom ML model**: Instead of actuating the piezo when any person is detected, train your own ML model to detect when a specific person or pet is detected.
 You could extend this logic to trigger actuation if a person is detected but not one that is known.
 1. **Update the actuation**: Instead of actuating the piezo when an object is detected, integrate a service to send a notification, [generate an insult](https://luckytoilet.wordpress.com/2016/04/27/roboroast-upload-your-photo-to-get-an-algorithmically-generated-insult/), or [turn on a smart light](https://app.viam.com/module/joyce/kasasmartplug).
+1. **Custom control module**: Instead of using the `people-piezo` control module, [deploy your own custom control logic to a machine](https://docs.viam.com/manage/software/control-logic/).

 <!-- ------------------------ -->